troycomi/intermediate-vim/README.md

+Open this file in vi then follow along by using "j" to move down.

 # Intermediate vim

 Vim is one of my favorite tools, which is an odd thing to write about a text